Prompt follow-up

 Breast cancerQuestions to ask your doctor

 A cancer that starts in the cells of the breast.
-Type, stage, and your overall health shape treatment and next steps.
+Type, stage, biomarkers, and your overall health shape treatment and next steps.

 Preview — not yet published